SnapEnhance/docs/README.md

 # Scripting Documentation
 Hello!
 Here is the long awaited Documentation for the Scripting Engine.<br> Contributions and improvements to this Documentation are gladly accepted via PRs. <br>
-In case of any questions, feel free to ask via opening an issue or asking on our Telegram Discussions Chat.
+In case of any questions, feel free to ask via opening an issue.

 ## Script Header